 We have seen people just go to ordinary translation service providers and end up with problematic translations.
 When the translator does not understand the legal implication and purpose of the document, her translation cannot deliver the true meaning of the document and could even deteriorate the value of the document.

-Therefore, it is highly advised to find professional translators specialized in legal translation.
+Therefore, it is highly advisable to find professional translators specialized in legal translation.
 When you have a chance to talk with a translator, make sure to ask if she has a professional or educational background in law.
-By the way, many Korean law firms do provide legal translation service.
+By the way, many Korean law firms do provide legal translation services.
 So, if you are not sure about the translator’s competency, it is a good idea to contact Korean law firms.

 © 2010 Wonil Chung, Korean Licensed Lawyer, Chung & Partners, Korean Law Firm.
 All rights reserved.